GetLevvel/katacoda-scenarios/rhoar-vertx/portfolio-service/04-publish-service.md

 Now that the service implementation is complete, let’s publish it !
 First we need a verticle that creates the actual service object, registers the service on the event bus and publishes the service in the service discovery infrastructure.

-Open the io.vertx.workshop.portfolio.impl.PortfolioVerticle class.
+Open the Open the file in the editor: ``portfolio-service/src/main/java/io/vertx/workshop/portfolio/impl/PortfolioVerticle.java``{{open}}

 In its start method is does what we just say:

 1) Create the service object with: